 I have coached or co-coached all three of my children in team sports during their first years of athletic competition.
 This includes basketball, T-ball, and soccer.
-I currently volunteer as the public address (PA) announcer for the football, basketball, and soccer teams at Bearden High School in Knoxville, Tennessee.
-I also volunteer as the Public Address (PA) announcer for the Tennessee Ice Vols; the ice hockey team for the University of Tennessee at Knoxville.
+I currently volunteer as the public address (PA) announcer for the soccer and basketball teams at Bearden High School in Knoxville, Tennessee.
+I also volunteer as the public address (PA) announcer for the Tennessee Ice Vols; the ice hockey team for the University of Tennessee at Knoxville.